MMiguel1410/up221-miguel/README.md

 # Project Ideas

 ## Idea 1
 There are a total of 50+ mobilehome communities in the City of Los Angeles.
-These communities are typically located within industrial areas of the
+These communities are typically located within industrial areas of the city which is then reflected through the Healthy Place Index or CalEnviroscreen 4.0.
+However, some predominately white mobile home communities have higher standards on envrionmental regulation.
+This Project would analyze the current health index of these communities and compare it with the entho racial composition of the surrounding neighborhood.
+Creating this relationship could help us understand if the health index of the mobile homes is dependent on the ehtno racial composition of the surrounding neighborhood.

+## Idea 2